 Canada’s Mountain Biking Capital…With a deep history of biking on old railway beds, miners’ trails and whisky running routes, Rossland is one of the founding bike destinations in the country.

-Read as Jikke Gyorki, a Fernie career mother of two, talks about her participation in the Fernie Lucky 7’s.
+Jikke Gyorki, a Fernie career mother of two, talks about her participation in the Fernie Lucky 7’s.
 What category are you riding in the Fernie Lucky 7’s and why?
-I’m riding in the Women’s 40+ Solo category because I like the challenge and to be able to do it...read more
+I’m riding in the Women’s 40+ Solo category because I like the challenge and to be able to do it on my own...read more

 Tales of loam infested trails, steep chutes, and rock slabs tantalized me from afar.
 Sure, we have great mountain biking where I come from; there are more miles of singletrack and bike parks in Colorado than you can shake a stick at.
 But there was still something missing in my repertoire of riding.
 Something that you can’t find in the lower 48— wild, raw, and bonafide singletrack that takes you from the highest peaks down to the clearest lakes.
 Linking up the best trails in four destinations would typically be a challenge for a newcomer to weave together a seamless itinerary in less than a week.
 But jumping on board the Trans BC Enduro stage race provided the framework for a grand tour of Interior BC.read more